Online Master of Science in Computer Science

 At UT, you no longer have to choose between flexible and exceptional education.
 Through our online MS in Computer Science program, you can earn an interactive, technical degree without leaving the workforce, losing time to commuting hassles, or relocating for school.

-The structure and support of our online learning environment allows you to earn your computer science master’s at a pace that suits your needs.
-While you can complete your MSCS online in as few as 24 months, you can adjust your courseload to work for your schedule each semester.
 Regardless of your program pace, you’ll progress through our customizable curriculum with a team of UT faculty and student support coaches committed to your success as an online learner.

 Curious about the virtual classroom?
-Through a mix of asynchronous coursework and live, online classes, our program pairs the best aspects of independent and social learning.
+Through a mix of asynchronous coursework and live online classes, our program pairs the best aspects of independent and social learning.
 Theories studied outside of the classroom will be discussed, dissected, and applied through class conversations, assignments, and projects.
 Over the course of your degree, you’ll build a portfolio of work that demonstrates your proficiency in emerging computer science areas.

-Engineer Your Online MSCS with
+Engineer Your Online MSCS with Career-Specific Concentrations

 Top computer science roles require specialized skills you may not develop with a general degree.
 That’s why our online MS in Computer Science offers three concentrations designed around in-demand areas of the field.
-Customize your computer science education with courses grounded in Applied Cybersecurity, Data Mining and Intelligent Systems, or Software Engineering.
+Customize your computer science education with courses grounded in Cybersecurity, Data Mining and Intelligent Systems, or Software Engineering.

 Cybersecurity